bjj9/EVE_SCPT/README.md

 * Authors: Jun Bao, Buyu Liu, Jun Yu

-This code is developed on the repository https://github.com/swook/EVE, which is written by Seonwook Park, Emre Aksan, Xucong Zhang, and Otmar Hilliges as the baseline method for EVE dataset.
+Our full report for this method can be found here: https://arxiv.org/abs/2106.14183 This code is developed on the repository https://github.com/swook/EVE, which is written by Seonwook Park, Emre Aksan, Xucong Zhang, and Otmar Hilliges as the baseline method for EVE dataset.
 For more information about the baseline method and EVE dataset please see their ECCV 2020 paper 'Towards End-to-end Video-based Eye Tracking' and accompanying project page: https://ait.ethz.ch/projects/2020/EVE/.